 The Orange County Library System and the Shiloh Baptist Church celebrated the history of the former Booker T. Washington Library on December 30, 2001.
 A commemorative bronze plaque was unveiled at the previous site of the Library at 528 West Jackson Street.
 The building now houses the T. C. Collier Center, which belongs to the Church.

-The Booker T. Washington Branch of the Albertson Public Library served residents of the west Orlando community. the Library was opened in June 1924 in what had been the rectory of St. John’s Episcopal Church at 107 South Terry Street.
+The Booker T. Washington Branch of the Albertson Public Library served residents of the west Orlando community.
+The BTW Library opened on June 11, 1924 in what had been the rectory of St. John’s Episcopal Church at 107 South Terry Street.